gitpan/Ogre/README.txt

 The wrapping is currently incomplete, but we're now able to run OGRE's "Basic Tutorial" 3 and 5 in Perl (see examples/README.txt).
+See TODO.txt for the things I'd like to do.
+Suggest more things (preferably submitted with patches) if you like.

 DEPENDENCIES